cs640-fall20205/cs640-assignments/src/vdi/README.md

 The `tmp/` directory contains files that will not be saved to your repository.
 If you want something saved, make sure you first copy or move it outside `tmp/`.

+---

+# Activity

+1. Open your personal repository in GitPod.
+Tips:
+    * It's in the `individual` group, and should have your last name.
+    * If you don't see it, make sure you are logged into GitLab.
+2. Get a copy of the vdi lesson by running `begin vdi`.
+3. Open the README.md in `vdi/` (this file) and preview it using `CTRL + SHIFT + V` (`CMD + SHIFT + V` on Mac).
+Confirm that you see diagrams.
+4. Write your name here:
+    ```
+    REPLACE THIS WITH YOUR NAME
+    ```
+5. See that it is nicely formatted in the preview pane.
+6. READ THIS ENTIRE STEP BEFORE DOING IT.
+    a.
+Stop your workspace by typing `gp stop` in the terminal.
+    b.
+After it has been stopped, restart it.
+    c.
+Open this file again, and confirm it still has your name in it.
+7. Use a browser to inspect your repository in GitLab, and confirm that `vdi/README.md` does not exist.
+8. Save your work to your repository by typing `save` in the terminal.
+9. Use a browser to inspect your repository and confirm that it contains a `vdi/README.md` with your name in it.
+10. Write your instructor's name below:
+    ```
+    REPLACE THIS WITH YOUR INSTRUCTOR'S NAME
+    ```
+11. Confirm that it is nicely formatted in the preview pane.
+12. Save your work and stop the workspace in a single command using `save-and-stop`.
+13. Confirm that your GitLab repository contains all the changes you made to this file.
+14. Use a browser to find out how many credits you have left in GitPod.
+15. Also confirm that all of your workspaces have been stopped.
+16. Find out how long GitPod keeps your workspaces before it deletes them.